pi-lar/neuropil/doc/source/whatis.rst

 As you'll see, the neuropil is a structure that sits in between all systems using it.
 It is and will be designed to enable interoperability between all connected devices, applications, processes and users.
-Of we go with some other explanation to grasp what the neuropil messaging is or can be.
+Of we go with some other explanation to grasp what the neuropil cybersecurity mesh is or can be.

 Mathematical: the implementation of a 256bit hypercube graph